Jim89/lsca_group/Assignment 2/BS1808_Group_Project_2_SO_Group11.md

 __Objective Function__

-The objective functino above is adjusted as follows: using the Brazil plant as follows, the costs function associated to Brazil is
+The objective function above is adjusted as follows: using the Brazil plant as follows, the costs function associated to Brazil is

 minimise